Tracking the Beat

 puts look #=> 1

-In this code we tick the beat up twice and then call look
+In this code we tick the beat up twice and then call look twice.
+Weāll

-as expected, then the two look
+ticks returned 0, then 1 as expected, then the two looks just

-returned the last beat value twice which was 1
+returned the last beat value twice which was 1.

 Rings

-So now we can advance the beat with tick
+So now we can advance the beat with tick and check the beat with

-.
+look.
 What next?
 We need something to tick over.
 Sonic Pi uses rings

 for representing riffs, melodies and rhythms and the tick system has